petkopara/PetkoparaMultiSearchBundle/README.md

   * `starts_with` - it's equivalent to the %search like search.

   * `ends_with` - it's equivalent to the search% like search.

+These parameters can be applyed to the service as well as 4th and 5th parameter to `searchEntity()` method

 ## Author